milandas63/GIFT-Group2/Milan Das/Day-13 (21-07-2023)/readme.txt

             overridden.
         w+: To write and read data.
 It will override existing data. a+: To append and read data from the file.
 It won’t override existing data.

+	CLASSWORK:
+	Write a program to read the content and print it.
+The output will appear with one space after each character.
+		Example:
+			Hello World!
+			H e l l o   W o r l d !

 """